kdelwat/NgujariGrammar/src/content/morphology.md

 | revertive    | najurna | "orientated away from the rock" |
 | locative     | najurn  | "at the rock"                   |

-# Plurality
+## Plurality

+Plurality refers to the number of a noun present.
+A singular noun has only one of its kind present, while a plural noun has multiple.
+The Ngujari language distinguishes between singular, plural, and dual (two objects).
 By default, nouns are singular.

-Plurals are formed through reduplication, with the undeclined noun repeated twice.
-Case suffixes are then applied to the end of the reduplicated form.
-There are two forms of plural, which differentiate dual and non-dual plurality.
-The default case is non-dual, but the clitic *ka* following the reduplicated noun before any adjectives indicates the dual form.
+Plurals are formed through the process of reduplication^[Repeating a part or whole of a word], with the undeclined noun repeated twice.
+The necessary case suffixes are then applied to the end of the reduplicated form.

+The process differs slightly depending on whether there is dual or non-dual plurality.
+For non-dual, the entirety of the noun is simply reduplicated.
+The same occurs for the dual, but the clitic *ka* follows the reduplicated noun before any adjectives.

 Some examples of regular plurals can be found in the following table.

 | meaning | singular | plural          | dual               |